 Then we headed over to the other side of the park and did Mission: SPACE.
 Truthfully, I was really really nervous about this ride.
 We did the green track, but I’ve been fighting anxiety in this last year and all of the warnings were a bit much.
 There is a green track (easy) and an orange track (extreme) that lets you feel the G-forces of leaving Earth’s orbit.
 They’ve changed the video to the green track since the last time we were here to be more current.
 In the end, it was really fun… I quite liked it.
 We had a FastPass for later in the day to do Test Track so we waited on that.

 From here we headed to the World Showcase.
-We walked the extra length to go in via the main entrance, which I recommend for the first time (instead of entering behind Test Track).
-We got there early enough that the main photo op line wasn’t too bad.
+We walked the extra length to go in via the main entrance.
+I do recommend this for the first time (instead of entering behind Test Track).
+Bonus: we got there early enough that the main photo op line wasn’t too bad.
 We didn’t have PhotoPass this time around, so we gave the Cast Member our cell phone and they got a great photo.
 PRO TIP: remember to get there early as the line-ups are much more manageable.